gravitational/teleport/rfd/0107-desktop-access-performance-research.md

 - decode graphic data for surface and render it on the graphics output buffer

 There is already one implementation of the extension in the Rust language: [ironrdp-gui-client](https://github.com/Devolutions/IronRDP/tree/master/ironrdp-gui-client), but it is using native gui for rendering by utilising opengl.

+##### Requirements
+This extension requires at least RDP 8, but for the best results it needs:

+- RDP 10
+- hadware support for encoding H.264/AVC444

 ##### UX changes